About the Species

 - An international rebuilding plan was put in place in 2010.
 The stock was declared rebuilt in 2016, and since then has been managed under a conservation and management program.

-- In 2017, ICCAT adopted an interim Harvest Control Rule (HCR) for northern albacore for 2018-2020, consistent with scientific advice, with the goal of adopting a long-term HCR following further Management Strategy Evaluation testing over the next few years.
+- In 2017, ICCAT adopted an interim Harvest Control Rule (HCR) for North Atlantic albacore for 2018-2020, consistent with scientific advice, with the goal of adopting a long-term HCR following further Management Strategy Evaluation testing over the next few years.

 - Albacore tuna are metallic, dark blue on the back with dusky to silvery white coloration along the sides of the belly.